Jorsek/nodejs-chatbot-pub-service/README.md

 ### Testing
+Some of the tests in the test suite rely on the connector configurations to both the CCMS and Chatbot, you should set those up first, then run the tests in connection.test.ts to check that your connections are correct.

-This uses Mocha tests.
+Jorsek Chatbot Publisher uses Mocha tests.
 We recommend installing Mocha Sidebar in VS Code.
 Since Mocha Sidebar looks for `.js` tests by default, you'll need to add this json to your `.vscode/settings.json` file (which may not exist, in which case, create it):
 ```
 {
 	"mocha.files.glob": "test/**/*.test.ts",
 	"mocha.requires": [ "ts-node/register" ]
 }
 ```

+Note: _The .vscode that comes with this project start with this configuration._

 Checkout howThingsWork.md to get more information on how things work.